Compound Nouns

 What Are Compound Nouns?

 One common way of creating new words is by combining existing words together.
-When two or more words are combined to form a single noun, it is called a *compound noun.
-These nouns act as a unified concept and often have a different meaning than the individual words that make them up
+When two or more words are combined to form a single noun, the resulting word is called a compound noun.
+These nouns act as a single entity and often have a different meaning than the individual words that make them up.

 Compound Nouns: Structure